 How much do you practice?
 And, do you structure your practice in any particular way?

-Are there aspects of guitar that you struggle with or that you find you are still working on?
+Are there aspects of guitar technique or performance that you struggle with or that you find you are still working on?

 Do you deliberately memorize music or have a technique that helps assimilate music into memory?